Her Story: Inspiring Women in STEM

 Her Story: Inspiring Women in STEM celebrates amazing women who are blazing their own trails and encouraging others to do the same.
 Their stories are honest and inspiring, and show that by following your passion, you can achieve anything.

-The series starts with Emily Hack, a recent graduate with a degree in Civil Structural Engineering and a Bachelor of Science, double majoring in Chemistry.
+The series started with Emily Hack, a recent graduate with a degree in Civil Structural Engineering and a Bachelor of Science, double majoring in Chemistry.
 While completing her degree she did work experience with SA Water and was offered a role as a Graduate Engineer.

 On display until 15 November is Colonel (Ret’d) Pamela Melroy, Former NASA Astronaut and Director, Space Technology and Policy at Nova Systems, 20 August - 15 November 2020

 This series is made possible with support from the Hon.
 Dr Diana Laidlaw AM.